richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![Overview of Travis CI accounts](TravisAccounts.png)

+Figure 3.
+Overview of Travis CI accounts

 The sliders indicate the Travis CI activation state.
 Go find your R package its GitHub and activate it.

 ### Activate Codecov

 ![The Codecov logo](Codecov.png)

+Figure 4.
+The Codecov logo

 Second step is to activate Codecov.